fivetran/dbt_fivetran_log/README.md

 # 🎯 How do I use the dbt package?
 ## Step 1: Pre-Requisites
-- **Connector**: Have the Fivetran Fivetran connector syncing data into your warehouse.
+- **Connector**: Have the Fivetran Fivetran Platform connector syncing data into your warehouse.
 - **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Postgres**, and **Databricks**.
 Ensure you are using one of these supported databases.

 ### Databricks Dispatch Configuration